 (b) In ordinary cases, one of the Branch Vice-Presidents shall assist the President in maintaining order at the meetings of the branch.

-28 - POWERS & DUTIES OF BRANCH SECRETARIES AND REGIONAL DIRECTORS
+28 - POWERS & DUTIES OF REGIONAL DIRECTORS

-The Branch Secretary or Regional Director (whichever is applicable) (and a person appointed to act as Branch Secretary or Regional Director in a temporary capacity in accordance with these Rules ) shall conscientiously, efficiently and expeditiously do all things required to safeguard the interests of members and of the branch as a whole and:-
+Regional Directors (and a person appointed to act as Regional Director in a temporary capacity in accordance with these Rules ) shall conscientiously, efficiently and expeditiously do all things required to safeguard the interests of members and of the branch as a whole and:-

 (a) Attend all general meetings of the branch and Branch Council, keep the Minutes of such meetings (and send a copy of each set of minutes when completed, to the Chief Executive), and take note of all the necessary proceedings.

-(b) Be an ex-officio member of all sections, sub-branches, committees and sub-committees formed within the branch to advise the Association in matters concerning members or other Association matters and, in the case of Branch Secretaries, have the right to move and second motions, speak and vote at all meetings whether Council, Sub-branches, Section, Committee or Sub-Committee or Special or General Meetings of members.

-(c) On request of the Board or Federal Council or on a request signed by a majority of Branch Council members or on resolution of a General Meeting, hand over all books, documents and papers of the branch to a person named in such request within twenty-four hours of the receipt of such request, always provided that the provisions of these Rules relating to the removal of and/or suspension of officers shall prevail.
+(b) On request of the Board or Federal Council or on a request signed by a majority of Branch Council members or on resolution of a General Meeting, hand over all books, documents and papers of the branch to a person named in such request within twenty-four hours of the receipt of such request, always provided that the provisions of these Rules relating to the removal of and/or suspension of officers shall prevail.

-(d) Obey the directions of the Branch Council regarding branch affairs.
+(c) Obey the directions of the Branch Council regarding branch affairs.

-(e) Attend to all correspondence related to Branch affairs.
+(d) Attend to all correspondence related to Branch affairs.

-(f) Take all such steps as are necessary and are required by the Branch Council, for the participation of the branch in a state industrial relation system.
+(e) Take all such steps as are necessary and are required by the Branch Council, for the participation of the branch in a state industrial relation system.

-(g) Observe and cause to be observed all the rules, policies and decisions of the Association.
+(f) Observe and cause to be observed all the rules, policies and decisions of the Association.

 29 - DELETED